vamp-plugins/.github/profile/README.md

   is the original C++ SDK for writing both plugins and hosts in C++ or, at a pinch, C. It supports all Vamp features and is compatible with the C++11 standard onwards.
+  * Plugins using this SDK can be used in all Vamp hosts, although some hosts only support limited subsets of feature types, regardless of the SDK used.
+  * Hosts using this SDK can load all Vamp plugins.

 * [`rt-vamp-plugin-sdk`](https://github.com/lukasberbuer/rt-vamp-plugin-sdk)
   is an alternative C++ SDK for use in real-time performance-critical applications, supporting a limited set of output feature structures and requiring C++20 or newer.
-  * Plugins using the RT SDK can be used in all Vamp hosts, but can only return a limited set of feature types.
-If your plugin fits these limitations, there is no disadvantage to using this SDK.
+  * Plugins using this SDK can be used in all Vamp hosts.
+They can only return a limited set of feature types, but if your plugin requires only those feature types, there is no technical disadvantage to using this SDK.
-  * Hosts using the RT SDK can load all plugins that use the same limited set of feature types, regardless of which SDK the plugins were written against.
+  * Hosts using this SDK can load all Vamp plugins that use the same limited set of feature types.
+However, only those plugins built using the RT SDK can be real-time safe.